cocos/cocos-docs/en/physics/index.md

 # Physical System

 Cocos Creator's physics system provides an efficient componentized workflow and an easy way to use it.
-It currently supports rigid bodies, collision components, trigger and collision events, physics materials, ray detection, and more.
+It currently supports rigid bodies, collision components, trigger and collision events, physics materials, ray casting, and more.

 ![image](img/physics.gif)